ShafiqSadat/AiChatRobot/README.md

 If you are not connected, it will use its own internal database. .
 The local database is empty and you have to teach your robot whatever language you want!

+# Prerequisites
+Just an IDE and JDK 9+

 # How to use?
 This project is very easy to use,<br>
 download the project and then import to the IDE<br>
 i suggest to use intelliJ IDEA

 # Pre loader
 ![alt text](https://i.imgur.com/YeXzy2N.jpg)